-The emphasis of this course will be on the major legal and ethical issues in the field of counseling including familiarization with the ethical principles of relevant professional organizations.
+Emphasizes the major legal and ethical issues in the field of counseling including familiarization with the ethical principles of relevant professional organizations.
 Case studies will be used to highlight current legal and ethical areas such as confidentiality, dual relationships, testing, and multicultural competence.